OSGeo/gdal/doc/source/drivers/raster/jp2kak.rst

       :choices: YES, NO
       :default: NO

-      Whether to use the JPEG2000 block size as the GDAL block size.
+      Whether to use the JPEG 2000 block size as the GDAL block size.

 Georeferencing
 --------------